Heater Blowing Cold Air?

 One of the many reasons why people move to the Tampa Bay area is to experience warmer temperatures.
 Most of the time, they do.
 Average mid-winter highs and lows here are generally in the 70s and 50s, respectively.
 However, exceptions do exist.
 The most extreme occurred on Dec.
 13, 1962, when New Port Richey recorded a temperature of 18 degrees, still the city’s lowest.

 Normally, cold weather here doesn’t get quite that cold, but it does sometimes get cold enough for you to turn your heater on.
 However, you now have your heater blowing cold air!
 That’s not going to help!
 As you’re sitting there, getting even colder, you’re likely perplexed, wondering, “Why is my heater blowing cold air?”
 Fortunately, this is an issue that is generally fixable, but the possible causes are numerous.
+Along with the HVAC services, we also provide the sewer line installation in Orlando, FL.

 Issues with Your Gas